 University populations are primarily encouraged to utilize public transportation.
-University parking is priced at market rates, although during the COVID-19 pandemic when far fewer employees were coming to campus, GW provided discounts for certain essential staff.
+University parking is priced at market rates., although during the COVID-19 pandemic when far fewer employees were coming to campus, GW provided discounts for certain essential staff.
 Those faculty staff and students who drive to campus are encouraged to park in university garages by allowing for parking fees to be paid by payroll deduction (for regular parkers) or via funds deposited onto the GWorld card.
-When fully operating outside of current COVID-19 restricted conditions that began in spring 2020, the university regularly schedules special events, including athletic events and entertainment events at times outside of the peak traffic hours.
+The university regularly schedules special events, including athletic events and entertainment events at times outside of the peak traffic hours.

 The University has continued to encourage bike use and currently provides space for approximately 940 bicycles through surface bike racks/loops and secure interior building racks throughout the Foggy Bottom Campus.
 Showers and changing areas are provided in buildings throughout campus.
 Furthermore, the University is encouraging bike sharing through Capital Bikeshare, which has recently installed several locations on and near the Foggy Bottom Campus.
-The University offers faculty and staff a discounted annual rate on Capital Bikeshare membership.
-Approximately 650 faculty and staff have signed up for the discounted program.
+The University offers students, faculty and staff a discounted annual rate on Capital Bikeshare membership.
 The university worked at length with DC Government officials to expand this discount to students in 2019.